Enquier/atd/salt_states/salt/alfresco/README.md

 Creates the /opt/apache-tomcat/endorsed and /opt/apache-tomcat/licenses directories in the tomcat server home.

-Copies the required files from the /usr/src/alfresco_deploy directory into the tomcat server. (file list below).
+Copies the unpackaed alfresco files from the salt file server directory into the tomcat server. (file list below).

-1. postgresql-9.0-802.jdbc4.jar
-2. serializer.jar
-3. xalan.jar
-4. alfresco-mmt.jar
-5. apply_amps.sh

 If the ALFRESCO_LICENSE_TYPE is set to "enterprise" then the license file is also installed to:

 /opt/apache-tomcat/shared/classes/alfresco/extension/license/alfresco_enterprise_license.lic:

+MIGHT BE MOVED:
 The alf_data directory is also created by pulling the following data from the environment.

 1. environment (stage, prod, test, qa, etc...)